MufengW/ECE1747/A1/README.md

 - `-l`: Maximum number of lines to read from the CSV file
 - `-d`: Debug mode
 - `-p`: Number of processes for MPI (default is 1)

-## Contributing

-Feel free to submit pull requests or open issues to improve the project.